Kumaon division: Folk dances

 Kumaoni holi is the historical and cultural celebration of the Hindu festival of Holi.
 It is one of the most important festivals for the Kumauni people as it signifies not only the victory of good over evil but also end of the winter season and the start of the new sowing season which holds great importance for this agricultural community of the North Indian Himalayas.
-It is an amalgamation of the cultural traditions of North India and the local traditions of Kumaon.
 The uniqueness of the Kumaoni Holi lies in its being a musical affair, whatever its form, be it the Baithki Holi, the Khari Holi and the Mahila Holi all of which start from Basant Panchmi.

 This results in the festivities of Holi lasting for almost two months in Kumaon.

 The Baithki Holi and Khari Holi are unique in that the songs on which they are based have a combination of melody, fun, and spiritualism.
 These songs are essentially based on classical ragas.
 Baithki Holi is also known as Nirvan Ki Holi or Holi of Salvation.

+Almora Dussehra is a regional variant of Dussehra, dating back to 1936.
+It is distinct for burning fifteen distinct effigies, each representing the members of the Hindu mythological villain Ravana's entire bloodline.
+The effigies are all ornate and exquisitely designed.
+They are paraded through the city of Almora before finally being set on fire to symbolise the triumph of good over evil.

+Phool-Dei is a folk festival which welcomes the spring season in the state.
+The festival is celebrated on the first day of the Hindu month, Chaitra.
+In some places, the festival is celebrated as carnival and the celebration goes on for a month.
+The term 'Dei' refers to a ceremonial pudding which is the key food in this festival that is made from jaggery.
+White flour and curd are also offered.
+Young children gather together and go to every house in their village/towns with plates full of rice, jaggery, coconut, green leaves, and flowers.
+In return, they are presented with blessings and gifts like sweets, jaggery, and money.
+The wishing and blessing part also include placing flowers and rice on the doorsteps of the houses by the children.
+People of village sing and dance on their folk songs to celebrate the festival of spring along with exchanging wishes for well-being and prosperity of their family and relatives.